AtieDag/atiedag.github.io/_posts/2018-01-26-Decorator.md

 tags: Python Decorator
 ---

-By using the properties of nested functions you can surround a function with another function in so-called wrapping.
-I'll walk through some example where this can is been used.
+By using the properties of nested functions, you can surround a function with another function in so-called wrapping.
+I'll walk through some examples where this can be helpful.

 #### Example 1
-We create a function (that sleeps for one second) and we wish to time it.
+We create a function that sleeps for one second, and we wish to time it.

 ```python